 Sales of a substantial number of shares of our common stock or any of our securities linked to our common stock, or the perception that these sales might occur, could depress the market price of our common stock and could impair our ability to raise capital through the sale of additional equity securities or equity-linked securities.
-Certain of our officers, directors and such directors' affiliates are subject to lock-up agreements with the underwriters of the Follow-on Offering in August 2015 that restrict their ability to transfer shares of our common stock for a period of 90 days after August 12, 2015, or the Current Lock-Up Period.
-As of September 30, 2015, we have 26,410,251 outstanding shares of common stock, which excludes:

-- 1,540,218 shares of common stock issuable upon the exercise of stock options outstanding as of September 30, 2015, at a weighted-average exercise price of \$4.926 per share; and - 56,408 shares of common stock issuable upon the exercise of warrants outstanding as of September 30, 2015, which have an exercise price of \$6.204 per share.
+As of December 31, 2015, we have 26,423,394 outstanding shares of common stock, which excludes 1,631,677 shares of common stock issuable upon the exercise of stock options outstanding as of December 31, 2015, at a weighted-average exercise price of \$5.19 per share.